Integrate your MailChimp Newsletter Subscription

 break;

-// check the MailChimp API for more options
+// check the MailChimp API if you like to add more options

 default: